 The Sustainable Consumption Research and Action Initiative (SCORAI) is a knowledge network of professionals working at the interface of material consumption, human well-being, and technological and cultural change.
 We aim to foster a transition beyond the currently dominant consumer society.

-SCORAI provides a forum for scholars and practitioners striving to understand the drivers of the consumerist economy in affluent technological societies; to formulate and analyze options for post-consumerist lifestyles, social institutions, and economic systems; and to provide the knowledge for emergent grassroots innovations, social movements, and public policies.
+SCORAI provides a forum for scholars and practitioners striving to understand the drivers of the consumerist economy in affluent technological societies; to formulate and analyse options for post-consumerist lifestyles, social institutions, and economic systems; and to provide the knowledge for emergent grassroots innovations, social movements, and public policies.

 For more information, download our activity report 2013-2015: SCORAI Activity Report 2013 - 2015 (1368 downloads)

-Halina Szejnwald Brown, Clark University
+- Halina Szejnwald Brown, Clark University

-Maurie J. Cohen, New Jersey Institute of Technology
+- Maurie J. Cohen, New Jersey Institute of Technology

-Emily Huddart Kennedy, Washington State University
+- Emily Huddart Kennedy, Washington State University

-Philip J. Vergragt, Tellus Institute and Clark University
+- Philip J. Vergragt, Tellus Institute and Clark University

-Deric Gruen, University of Washington
+- Deric Gruen, University of Washington

-Anders Hayden, Dalhousie University
+- Anders Hayden, Dalhousie University

-Cindy Isenhour, University of Maine
+- Cindy Isenhour, University of Maine

-John Stutz, Tellus Institute
+- John Stutz, Tellus Institute

 Please visit our dedicated page scorai.org/partners for more information.

 Colloquium on Consumption and Social Change got underway on April 16, 2014, with the first presentation in this year-long discussion on consumption and social change.
-The series seeks to bring together scholars and practitioners concerned with social change into a sustained and free-flowing interaction that will hopefully generate novel insights, inform policy processes and political activism, and contribute to new research directions.
+The series seeks to bring together scholars and practitioners concerned with social change into a sustained and free-flowing interaction that will hopefully generate novel insights, inform policy processes and political activism and contribute to new research directions.